On This Page:

 At the end of each semester, we recommend instructors take the following steps to preserve their Moodle course contents, and archive student work and grades.

-To archive course Resources, Activities, and course settings for safekeeping, we recommend instructors create and download a Moodle backup file (.mbz) at the close of each semester.
-The .mbz can be used to restore the course on Moodle at UMass Amherst, or at a different campus in the future.
+To archive course resources, activities, and course settings for safekeeping, we recommend instructors create and download a Moodle backup file (.mbz) at the close of each semester.
+The .mbz can be used to restore the course on Moodle in the Cloud (umass.moonami.com), or at a different campus in the future.

 Because courses are deleted from Moodle approximately 18 months after the end of the semester taught, if you teach a class less frequently than every two years, you will definitely want to backup your course as an .mbz.